Bulgaria's Dairy Industry Overview

 Market Events

-In June 2023, a significant increase in raw milk prices was observed in Bulgaria, driven by rising input costs, increased demand, and climatic conditions affecting production.
-This price shift impacted producers and consumers alike, necessitating adjustments throughout the supply chain.
-The industry is seeing ongoing investments in modernization, with advancements in technology and farming practices aimed at enhancing milk quality, production efficiency, and reducing environmental impact.
-Bulgaria is actively involved in the European Union's dairy market, benefiting from supportive funding and programs.
+In June 2023, Bulgaria experienced a significant increase in raw milk prices, driven by rising input costs, increased demand, and climatic conditions affecting production.
+This price shift impacted both producers and consumers, necessitating adjustments throughout the supply chain.
+The industry is currently witnessing ongoing investments in modernization, with advancements in technology and farming practices aimed at enhancing milk quality, production efficiency, and reducing environmental impact.
+Bulgaria actively participates in the European Union's dairy market, benefiting from supportive funding and programs.

-The city of Vratsa recently hosted its first cheese and dairy festival, showcasing a wide array of dairy products, from conventional cow, goat, and sheep cheeses to more exotic offerings such as donkey and mare cheeses, highlighting the rich diversity of Bulgarian dairy products.
+The city of Vratsa recently hosted its inaugural cheese and dairy festival, showcasing an extensive range of dairy products from conventional cow, goat, and sheep cheeses to more exotic offerings such as donkey and mare cheeses, reflecting the rich diversity of Bulgarian dairy products.

 Additionally, challenges such as the restrictions imposed by Rosselkhoznadzor on the import of sheep and goats due to disease outbreaks, as well as concerns raised by the Confederation of Independent Trade Unions in Bulgaria regarding potential cartel practices in dairy pricing, are being addressed to ensure market stability.